tengrommel/go_game/concurrent/ConcurrencyPatterns/readme.md

     > it prints the error and hopes something is paying attention.
  - Don't put your goroutines in this awkward position.

+# Pipelines
+>When you write a program, you probably don't sit down and write one long function --- at least I hope you don't!

+A pipeline is just another tool you can use to form an abstraction in your system.